cuinixam/pypackage-template/README.md

 - The `test` job will run your test suite with Pytest against all Python version from 3.10 to 3.11
 - A few things will run in the lint job:
-  - black in check mode
-  - isort in check mode
-  - flake8
+  - Ruff format
-  - pyupgrade for Python 3.10+
+  - Ruff lint with several flake8, isort and pyupgrade plugins.

 A `labels` workflow will also run and synchronise the GitHub labels based on the `.github/labels.toml` file.